The Ultimate Family Travel Bucket List: 119 Adventures Around the World

-Visit the Sheik Zayed Grand Mosque
+52. Visit the Sheik Zayed Grand Mosque

-This mosque in Abu Dhabi is one of the grandest in the world.
+This mosque in Abu Dhabi, UAE is one of the grandest in the world.
 It is massive- the equivalent of four football fields.
 Construction began in 1996 and took 12 years to complete.

 Women will need to cover up- bring a headscarf, the mosque provides black abayas in a couple of sizes to borrow.
 Men are also requested to dress conservatively.

 Iran is a tricky place for Americans to visit politically, and the State Department currently warns strongly against it.
 I’ve heard amazing stories from other travelers who found the local people warm and inviting.
 My Pinterest is filled with images of mosques and tile work in Iran, I’d absolutely love to visit!